Posted On: Tuesday, August 27, 2019

 Sources of low-frequency vibrations are typically stable over time unless some dramatic change in the infrastructure occurs, or a construction project begins immediately next door.
 These impulses travel farther and have more energy than high-frequency vibration sources.

 Vibration will most severely impact your equipment if it corresponds with the resonance of the tool itself.
 Think of a child on a swing.
 If you’re pushing at the same frequency that the swing naturally oscillates, the amplitude increases.
-The natural oscillation frequency depends on the length of the swing from the pivot point to the child and is called the natural frequency.
+The natural oscillation frequency, or natrual frequency, depends on the length of the swing from the pivot point to the child.
 Pushing the swing at the natural frequency may be fun for the child, but for a machine in the lab, exciting the machine’s natural resonances often degrades its performance.

 Although the best systems are very effective at mitigating vibration, they can be costly.
 Installing active isolation systems in an entire lab can often add hundreds of thousands or even millions of dollars to the cost of your facility.